Djokovic–Nadal rivalry: 2013 French Open semifinal

-Björn Borg dubbed it the greatest clay court match ever.
-John McEnroe called it one of the top 5 matches of all time.
+In the most anticipated match of the tournament, Nadal defeated Djokovic in a five-set epic that lasted 4 hours and 37 minutes.
 Both players produced incredible tennis in what was a mirror image of the 2012 Australian Open final.
 The match had momentum swings throughout the entire affair but the most important occurred late in the fifth set when Djokovic, up a break, touched the net on a winner that would have put him in position to serve for the match, losing the point.
 He never recovered mentally from this mistake and Nadal saved the break and immediately broke back, eventually winning the final set.
+After the match, Nadal stated "I lost a match like this in Australia," and that "This one was for me."